-The active control is performed by regulators - controllable movable devices (weirs, gates and valves) and pumps.
-Regulators may take various forms and sizes, and the regulation may be continuous within the functional range, stepwise, or discontinuous (e.g. ON/OFF, OPEN/CLOSED).
+The active control is performed by regulators - controllable movable devices (weirs, gates, valves etc.) and pumps.
+Regulators may take various forms and sizes, and the regulation may be continuous within the functional range, step-wise, or discontinuous (e.g. ON/OFF, OPEN/CLOSED).
 The regulators may be powered mechanically, hydraulically or pneumatically.